dbt-labs/docs.getdbt.com/website/blog/2022-07-26-configuring-grants.md

 {% endmacro %}
 ```

-This might be too clever -- but you get the idea!
+This is certainly too clever -- but you get the idea, and an illustration of what's possible!

 You can even do this at the *start* of the run, right after dbt creates its schemas, rather than waiting until the end.
 (Although it’s not a huge deal to wait.)